mongodb/specifications/source/transactions/transactions.rst

 When to unpin
 ^^^^^^^^^^^^^

+Drivers MUST unpin a ClientSession in the following situations:

+#.
+The ``abortTransaction`` command is executed.
+The session MUST be unpinned
+regardless of whether or the abort operation succeeds or fails.
+If the operation fails with a retryable error, the session MUST be unpinned before performing server selection for the retry.
-Drivers MUST unpin a ClientSession when a command within a transaction, including commitTransaction and abortTransaction, fails with a TransientTransactionError.
-Transient errors indicate that the transaction in question has already been aborted or that the pinned mongos is down/unavailable.
-Unpinning the session ensures that a subsequent abortTransaction (or commitTransaction) does not block waiting on a server that is unreachable.
+#.
+Any operation in the transcation, including ``commitTransaction`` fails with
+a TransientTransactionError.
+Transient errors indicate that the transaction in question has already been aborted or that the pinnned mongos is down/unavailable.
+Unpinning the session ensures that a subsequent ``abortTransaction`` (or ``commitTransaction``) does not block waiting on a server that is unreachable.

-Additionally, drivers MUST unpin a ClientSession when any individual commitTransaction command attempt fails with an UnknownTransactionCommitResult error label.
-In cases where the UnknownTransactionCommitResult causes an automatic retry attempt, drivers MUST unpin the ClientSession before performing server selection for the retry.
+#.
+Any ``commitTransaction`` attempt fails with an
+``UnknownTransactionCommitResult`` error label.
+If the error is also considered retryable, the session MUST be unpinned before performing server selection for the retry.
+#.
+A new transaction is started on the ClientSession after the previous
+transaction has been committed.
+The session MUST be unpinned before performing server selection for the first operation of the new transaction.
+#.
+A non-transactional operation is performed using the ClientSession.
+The
+session MUST be unpinned before performing server selection for the operation.

-Aborting a transaction or starting a new transaction on a pinned ClientSession MUST unpin the session.
-Committing a transaction on a pinned ClientSession MUST NOT unpin the session as commitTransaction may be called multiple times.
-Additionally, any non-transaction operation using a pinned ClientSession MUST unpin the session and the operation MUST perform normal server selection.
+Note that committing a transaction on a pinned ClientSession MUST NOT unpin the session as ``commitTransaction`` may be called multiple times.

 recoveryToken field
 ~~~~~~~~~~~~~~~~~~~